oremj/aws-assume-role/README.md

 `AWS_ASSUME_ROLE_CACHE_TO_FILE`

-If `AWS_ASSUME_ROLE_CACHE_CREDENTIALS_TO_FILE=true` is set, the master session credentials will be written to file and will be reused for multiple terminal sessions.
+If set to `true`, the master session credentials will be written to file and will be reused for multiple terminal sessions.

 ## Set up